Social Icons

 Directed by Walter Hill

-48 Hrs. is about a cop and a convict and it is tagged as the first action comedy buddy cop movie in the genre.
-The movie skips the regular buddy cop theme we have come to know, where one is a rule breaker and the other a rule keeper.
-Here the cop is a rule breaker and the convict is a convict of the bad kind.
+48 Hrs. is about a cop and a convict, and it’s often tagged as the first action-comedy buddy cop movie in the genre.
+The movie skips the regular buddy cop theme we’ve come to know, where one is a rule-breaker and the other a rule-follower.
+Here, the cop is a rule-breaker, and the convict is, well, just a bad guy.

-This action comedy starts off with enough gun blazing from the first five minutes in and keeps the action going for the next twenty minutes.
+This action-comedy starts off with enough gunfire in the first five minutes and keeps the action going for the next twenty.

-The movie title is based on the time the two must solve the crime before Jack Cates (Nick Nolte) gets busted for his phony 48 Hrs. leave he got Reggie (Eddie Murphy) for.
+The movie’s title is based on the time the two have to solve the crime before Jack Cates (Nick Nolte) gets busted for the phony 48-hour leave he got for Reggie (Eddie Murphy).

-The case that paired the two starts when a killer Ganz bust out of prison during prison duty with the aid of a friend as they staged a fight which led to the death of two cops.
+The case that pairs the two begins when a killer, Ganz, busts out of prison during a duty shift with the help of a friend.
+They stage a fight, which leads to the death of two cops.

-While free the two decided to get even with some of the people they worked with, which also led to the death of two more cops.
-This last incident happened while Cates was waiting downstairs in a hotel for the two cops to come down, when Ganz and his man took down the Cates police cop buddies.
+Once free, the two decide to get even with some of the people they worked with, which also leads to the death of two more cops.
+This last incident happens while Cates is waiting downstairs in a hotel for his cop buddies to come down, only for Ganz and his accomplice to take them out.

-Cates with the help of Reggie who knows a lot about Ganz and his crew start to hunt down Ganz with the aim of bringing them to justice for their crime.
+Cates, with the help of Reggie—who knows a lot about Ganz and his crew—starts hunting down Ganz to bring him to justice for his crimes.

-What I liked best about the movie is the even balance between the comedy and the action, which is similar to what you see in Lethal Weapon.
-The action keeps moving none stop and the comedy happens in between either by some odd happenings on screen or the lines of the actors.
+What I liked best about the movie is the even balance between comedy and action, similar to what you see in Lethal Weapon.
+The action keeps moving nonstop, and the comedy happens in between, either through odd on-screen happenings or the actors’ lines.

-The popular line, “I'm your worst fucking nightmare, man!
-A nigger with a badge.”
+One of the most popular lines is: “I’m your worst fucking nightmare, man!
+A n****r with a badge.”

-The similarities between Lethal Weapon and this movie is due to the movie producer Joel Silver, who also produced the Lethal Weapon movie series.
-This was Joel first producer credit and Eddie Murphy’s first movie credit.
+The similarities between Lethal Weapon and this movie are due to the producer, Joel Silver, who also produced the Lethal Weapon series.
+This was Joel’s first producer credit and Eddie Murphy’s first movie role.

 0 comments: